 While your own personal injury protection (PIP) policy will pay for some of the damages you suffer in a failure to yield crash, it is often not enough.
-If you suffered serious injuries because of the actions of another driver, a failure to yield accident lawyer in Miami, FL, may be able to help you file an insurance claim based on the at-fault driver’s auto liability policy and recover compensation for your damages.
+Suppose you suffered serious injuries because of the actions of another driver.
+In that case, a failure to yield accident lawyer in Miami, FL, may be able to help you file an insurance claim based on the at-fault driver’s auto liability policy and recover compensation for your damages.

-At the Law Offices of Anidjar & Levine, our knowledgeable team of car accident lawyers is ready to go to work for you.
+At the Law Offices of Anidjar & Levine, our knowledgeable team of Miami car accident lawyers is ready to go to work for you.
 We can review your case and help you understand your legal options for compensation.
-When possible, we will help you hold the careless or reckless driver responsible for your expenses and losses.
+We will help you hold the careless or reckless driver responsible for your expenses and losses when possible.
 Call us today at 1-800-747-3733 for your free case evaluation.

 Damages Available After a Failure to Yield Accident With Serious Injuries